2021 Computer Engineering Degree Guide

 A high school diploma or equivalent is typically required for most CE degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 Specific CE careers may require a certain level of degree attainment or additional certifications beyond that.

-There are various different levels of CE degrees.
-You can spend many years getting as high as a professional practice doctorate's in computer engineering to something that takes less time like a first year certificate.
+There are many different CE degree levels.
+You can spend many years getting as high as a research / scholarship based doctorate's in computer engineering to something that takes less time like a associate's.
 How long it takes to complete some common CE degree levels is shown below.

 |Degree||Credit Requirements||Typical Program Length|